Onyx, Diamanté & Sterling 3-Row Bracelet by Wachenheimer Bros.

 "WACHENHEIMER" and "STERLING"

-This three-row, sterling silver line bracelet by Wachenheimer Brothers has a row of faceted, round onyx-glass stones on either side of a center row of diamanté.
+This Wachenheimer sterling, 3 row bracelet has a line of faceted, round onyx-glass stones on either side of a center row of diamanté.
 The bejeweled fold-over clasp, which joins the harp-shaped link at each end, was used by this maker in the early 1930s, when they were no longer using their Diamonbar trademark.
 This bracelet was made for a slim wrist.
 Please note the bracelet length (6 7/8″) and check your wrist size before purchasing this piece.
-Scroll down to see a great selection of Art Deco pieces to wear with this lovely bracelet.
+Scroll down to see a great selection of Art Deco pieces to wear with this lovely jewel.

 Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis vintage black onyx necklace has a centerpiece with three oval, onyx-glass plaques molded in a flower-and-leaf design and set on silver-tone frames.
 They alternate with black-and-white-enameled links with the same motif.
 A scroll chain with a spring-ring clasp completes this piece.
 The elaborate design and construction of this necklace make me think it’s German or Czech in origin.
 A classic color combination and design!
 Scroll down to see earrings and bracelets that coordinate well with this jewel.$ 195